fugiebam dolorem, abiectionem, ignorantiam

 No wonder the passage costed me many failures and drawbacks.
 Well, "many failures" is a manner of speaking; I cannot consider myself very badly treated by the sponsoring institutions.
 Several opportunities have been denied to me; some of them I see as denied for my own good; for instance, such was the case of the Institut für die Wissenschaften vom Menschen in Vienna, kind of special place created for us, Eastern people.
 I would not fit there.
 More regrettably, I could not get a residency at NIAS, the institute of advanced studies in Amsterdam.
 Anyway, the serious failure was not to have missed the Humboldt in 2005, but to have renounced trying harder to get it.
 These ten years in Warsaw formed a parenthesis in my academic life; it might have been smoother, more efficient, continuous, linear.
 I woke up in mid-forties with a CV made chiefly of serendipity and disruptions.

 It was a glorious spring morning when I went to the Faculty "Artes Liberales" with my resignation, that I had already printed and signed in France to avoid any kind of surprise.
 And I simply left it on the secretary's desk.
 The very same day of my resignation I also received the copies of my Humanistyka, która nadchodzi, and I decided to distribute them, with a few words of farewell, among the key scholars of the country.
 I was slightly surprised to see that nearly all of them congratulated me on my resignation, as if they understood I was moving into something incomparably bigger and greater.
 Yet, on the phone, I had to explain myself to the ex-President of the Foundation for Polish Science.
 He asked me a bit harshly what was the precise reason for my leaving the University of Warsaw.
 I tried to explain I had no real choice.
 There was nothing in Warsaw for me to return to.
 In ten years of my employment there, the Faculty never managed to find a place for me, to let me do things for which I had been trained at a not inconsiderable expense (endorsed, among other, by the Foundation for Polish Science in question).
 At the University of Warsaw, I was doing all kinds of odd jobs.
 The last one that had been proposed to me was that of a manager of human/animal studies.
 Mainly administrative manager, with very little influence on the intellectually castrating turn the whole affair was taking.
-On the other hand, it was my humble yet persistent persuasion that a deliberate policy had been developed to create the general impression that I was a kind of non-specialized, mediocre person whose job was precisely to assist other, more prominent scholars and to sit listening in the hope I might eventually learn a deeper wisdom from them.
+On the other hand, it was my humble yet persistent persuasion that a deliberate policy had been developed to create the general impression that I was a kind of non-specialised, mediocre person whose job was precisely to assist other, more prominent scholars and to sit listening in the hope I might eventually learn a deeper wisdom from them.
 My professor title changed very little; for that sort of people, a woman was an eternal minor; and they would be sincerely surprised if one day they learned about their personal responsibility in maintaining the country in its backward condition.

 Apparently, the rules of the academic game were clear to everyone.
 There existed tables indicating the "points" that the researchers were supposed to win for publications, and for other things as well.
 It was said they should participate in the Horizon 2020 and win prestigious fellowships such as my Marie-Curie.
-It was said it would be highly appreciated and recognized.
+It was said it would be highly appreciated and recognised.
 Meanwhile, I was reprimanded for my "absence", as if I were someone who simply failed to appear at the workplace.
 The logic behind it was very obvious.
 The rules are good as long as the serve to harass the female; if the female wins, it's time to change the rules.
 In the end, I was given an award, just as it had happened before, when I left the Jagiellonian University.

-The academic system I decided to abandon was to be ravaged only months later by the "reforms" of the government of "Law and Justice"; they practically put an end to academic autonomy.
+The academic system I decided to abandon was to be ravaged only a couple of months later by the "reforms" of the government of "Law and Justice"; they practically put an end to academic autonomy.
 Nonetheless, the essential problems I have commented on had nothing to do with it; they were accumulating uninterruptedly since the early 1990s.
 We've never managed to see ourselves free from totalitarianism, as far as university was concerned.
 The same professors who made their careers in the 1960s, 1970s and 1980s were still present, still influential.
 They dictated not only the anachronistic content of our academic activities; they also preserved the old habits, the ways of treatment, the basic, patriarchal and gerontocratic structure of oppression, to be faithfully reproduced by their successors.

 What I left behind were smouldering ruins.
 Ruins, to a certain degree, also of my own academic career, and more, of things I believed in and tried to work for.
 It was very late to ask myself who I truly wanted to become.
 I suppose my colleagues in the old country would be appalled to hear that what kept me alive was a little piece of poetry coming to me from a luminous age: مُنَايَ مِنَ الدُّنْيا عُلومٌ أَبُثُّهَا ...
-My fidelity to the ancient greatness of Islamic civilization, so unpopular in my country, proved to shine very bright, even more so at the moment of vital and intellectual crisis.
+My fidelity to the ancient greatness of Islamic world, so unpopular in my country, proved to shine very bright, even more so at the moment of vital and intellectual crisis.
 Packing for Leiden, I retrieved and resigned myself to my Orientalist destiny.

 Certainly, there is an abundant tradition of interpreting that episode, going from exemplification of virtue to that of caste violence (in Mukherjee's Perishable Empire for instance), but the sequel of Ekalavya's story in the Mahabharata is frustrating.
 Without his thumb, he continued as an archer, although not as perfect as he might have been.
 Till he was finally vanquished.
 There was no way out of the caste system, no space behind it; the epos served precisely to justify and legitimize it.